GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Facets.md

 Iris supports the addition of custom metadata on `extensible objects`.
 This metadata can record information in a way that matches the organisation's requirements, enabling a complete picture of the centralised configuration to be built.
 This metadata is recorded under one of four types: `dimension`, `attribute`, `property`, and `tag`.
 Collectively, these custom metadata objects are called `facets`.

-An unlimited number of `facets` of different types can be created and assigned as a collection ("*`schema`*") to any extensible object class.
+An unlimited number of `facets` of different types can be created and assigned as a collection ("*`package`*") to any extensible object class.

-When an instance of an extensible class object is created, the facet schema can record information about that object, enabling
+When an instance of an extensible class object is created, the facet package can record information about that object, enabling

 Flags can be set on `facet` types to determine the sensitivity and criticality levels of the data they hold.